 Figure 11.
 Location map of Port Isabel High School monitoring sites 17 Figure 12.
 Lidar topographic-relief image of Galveston Island State Park and Pirat es Beach subdivision.
-Note the difference in beach width between the natural beach and the area in front of the subdivision.
-From Gibeaut and others (2003).
-19 Figure 13.
-Shoreline position comparison at South Padre Island site SPI08.
-Shorelines include the wet-beach/dry-beach boundary mapped on September 27, 2011, and September 26, 2012, by THSCMP students using GPS and the shoreline proxy extracted from airborne lidar data acquired in February 2012.
-Shorelines are superimposed on NAIP imagery acquired on April 23, 2012.
-From m Paine and other (2014) 21 Figure 14.
+Note the difference in beach width between the natural bea ach and the area in front of the subdivision.
+From Gibeaut and others (2003) 19 Figure 13.
 Shoreline position comparison at Surfside Beach site SURF2.
-Shoreline es include the wet-beach/dry-beach boundary mapped on April 24, 2019, by THSCMP students and Bureau staff using ground GPS and the 1 m (3.3 ft) above mean sea level shoreline proxy extracted from airborne lidar data acquired in spring 2019, superimposed on 2019 Bureau imagery.
-From Paine and others (2021).
-22 Figure 15.
-High Island High School student presenting to the School Board 24 Figure 16.
-Changes at HIB01 and HIB01 Reset monitored by High Island High School students 27 Figure 17.
-Changes to the position of the (A) shoreline and (B) vegetation line at HIB01 between February 2016 and April 2022 28 Figure 18.
-Profile volume, shoreline, and vegetation-line changes at Galveston Island State Park, September 1994-April 2008 29 Figure 19.
-Beach-profile plots from BEG02 in Galveston Island State Park comparing the post-Hurricane lke profile with a pre-storm profile from early 20 30 and the post-Tropical Storm Frances profile from September 1998.
-Data from September 2009 (1-year post-storm) is also included 31 Figure 20.
-BEG02 datum-reset post-Hurricane lke profile, plus data collected by Ball High School students.
-Students are monitoring recovery of the beaches ar nd dunes at this site 32
+Shoreline es include the wet-beach/dry-beach boundary mapped on April 24, 2019, by THS СМР students and Bureau staff using ground GPS and the 1 m (3.3 ft) above mean sea level shoreline proxy extracted from airborne lidar data acquired in spring 2019 Э, superimposed on 2019 Bureau imagery.
+From Paine and others (2021) 20 Figure 14.
+Changes at HIB01 and HIB01 Reset monitored by High Island High Sc hool students 24 Figure 15.
+Changes to the position of the (A) shoreline and (B) vegetation line at H HB01 between February 2016 and May 2023 25 Figure 16.
+Profile volume, shoreline, and vegetation-line changes at Galveston Isl and State Park, September 1994-April 2008 26 Figure 17.
+Beach-profile plots from BEG02 in Galveston Island State Park compared ing the post-Hurricane Ike profile with a pre-storm profile from early 2008 and the post- Tropical Storm Frances profile from September 1998.
+Data from September 20 009 (1-year post-storm) is also included 28 Figure 18.
+BEG02 datum-reset post-Hurricane Ike profile, plus data collected by E 3all High School students.
+Students are monitoring recovery of the beaches and d unes at this site 29 Figure 19.
+Erosion of the dune at DEL01 in the Dellanera RV Park due to the 2020) hurricane season.
+30 Figure 20.
+GPS mapping by Brazosport HS students of vegetation line positions a t QUIN1 from April 2019 through May 2023 31 Figure 21.
+Pre- and post-Hurricane Ike profile data collected by Van Vleck High S School students at (A) MAT01 and Palacios High School students at (B) MAT02.
+Stud ents are monitoring recovery and growth of the foredune at these sites 33 Figure 22.
+Shoreline position change at Matagorda Peninsula 34

-Figure 21.
-Erosion of the dune at DEL01 in the Dellanera RV Park due to the 2020 hurricane season3 3 Figure 22.
-GPS mapping by Brazosport HS students of (A)shoreline positions at SURF2 and (B) vegetation line positions at QUIN1 from April 2019 through May / 20223 34 Figure 23.
-Pre- and post-Hurricane Ike profile data collected by Van Vleck High School students at (A) MAT01 and Palacios High School students at (B) MAT02 2.
-Students are monitoring recovery and growth of the foredune at these sites 3 6 Figure 24.
-Shoreline position change at Matagorda Peninsula3 37 Figure 25.
-Changes in beach and dune volume, shoreline position, and vegetation- line position at MAT03 on Matagorda Peninsula3 37 Figure 26.
-Foredune expansion at MUI01 on Mustang Island 8 Figure 27.
-Excavated dune profile at MUI01 on Mustang Island3 39 Figure 28.
-Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward4 -0 Figure 29.
-Student monitoring at MUI02 documents an increase in volume of the dune system and seaward migration of the vegetation line4 1 Figure 30.
-Foredune crest changes at NPI08 monitored by Cunningham Middle School students4 -2 Figure 31.
-Shoreline position change between 2015 and 2022 along southern end of North Padre Island seawall and adjacent beach4 .3 Figure 32.
-Changes in sand volume and in shoreline and vegetation-line positions a at SPI02 on South Padre Island due to beach nourishment projects and the installation of sand fences4 l·5 Figure 33.
-Beach profiles from before and after the latest nourishment project at SPI084 6
+Figure 23.
+Changes in beach and dune volume, shoreline position, and vegetation-line position at MAT03 on Matagorda Peninsula34 Figure 24.
+Changes at MUI01 on Mustang Island.
+(A) Expansion of the foredune between 2001 and 2009.
+(B) Changes in the foredune due to the beachmaintenance practice of dune notching Figure 25.
+Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward37 Figure 26.
+Student monitoring at MUI02 documents an increase in volume of the dune system and seaward migration of the vegetation line Figure 27.
+Foredune crest changes at NPI08 monitored by Cunningham Middle School students39 Figure 28.
+Shoreline position change between 2015 and 2022 along southern end of North Padre Island seawall and adjacent beach40 Figure 29.
+Changes in sand volume and in shoreline and vegetation-line positions at SPI02 on South Padre Island due to beach nourishment project, installation of sand fences, and beach maintenance practices42 Figure 30.
+Beach profiles from before and after the latest nourishment project at SPI08.
+43